intel-nrc-ecosystem/models/CONTRIBUTING.md

 location and all discussion is welcome.
 Decisions on whether to merge patches will be handled by the maintainer.

+## Process

+1. Submit Github pull request (PR) for any new feature or bug fix
+2. Explain any architectural changes or network topology with diagrams for reviewers
+3. Run pylint scan on the codebase after making changes
+4. Ensure you have a README if you are adding a new tutorial/model/module
+5. If you have dependency on another module, use git submodule to create a link
+6. Mention the version of nxsdk you used to verify on the README
+7. (Preferred) Add unit tests

+As soon as you create a PR, we will acknowledge the commit in __2 days__.

+Reviewers should get back to you within __10 days__ with either a go-ahead or might request more information or need more time to review the change.
+We expect reviews to finish within __4 weeks__.

+Once the PR is ready to be merged, one of the reviewers will merge your changes.

 ## License

 inrc_ecosystem repository is licensed using a BSD 3-clause [license].
 All